GaloisInc/grease/oughta/README.md

 ```
 or with a `for`-loop:
 ```
-Step 1: Learn about FileCheck
+Step 1: Learn about Oughta
 Step 2: Use it to test your project
 Step 3: Enjoy!
 ```